bypass health insurance contribution direct insurance

 Understanding Health Insurance Contributions on Direct Insurance Policies

 Benefits from direct insurance policies are generally subject to contributions for those with statutory health insurance.
-This has been the case since a change in the law in 2004 and affects pensions as well as capital payments.
-In the case of a capital payment, the amount is distributed over ten years and is taxed monthly.
-This means that one one-hundred-and-twentieth of the capital benefit is considered the monthly payment amount.
-For those with private health insurance, this issue does not arise as their contributions are independent of income.
+This has been the case since a change in the law in 2004 and affects pensions as well as lump sum payments.
+In the case of a lump sum payment, the amount is spread over ten years and charged monthly.
+This means one one-hundred-and-twentieth of the capital payment is considered as the monthly payment amount.
+For those with private health insurance, this issue does not arise, as their contributions are unchanged regardless of income.
 The obligation to pay contributions can reduce the net payout by around twenty percent.
-This regulation has surprised many insured individuals who did not expect these deductions when signing their contracts.
-Therefore, it is important to examine the exact impact on your private pension.
+This regulation surprised many policyholders who did not anticipate these deductions at the time of signing the contract.
+It is therefore important to examine the exact impact on your private pension.

 Make use of allowances and reliefs

-The following points should be noted regarding the exemption:
+The following points should be noted regarding the allowance:

-• The exemption applies to retirees who are mandatorily insured in the statutory health insurance.
+• The allowance applies to compulsory insured pensioners in the statutory health insurance.

-• Only the excess amount of the pension benefits is used for health insurance contributions.
+• Only the exceeding amount of the pension benefits is considered for health insurance contributions.

-• In the case of multiple occupational pensions, the exemption applies only once.
+• In the case of multiple occupational pensions, the allowance applies only once.

-• For long-term care insurance, there is an exemption threshold of the same amount; if exceeded, the full amount is subject to long-term care insurance.
+• For long-term care insurance, there is an exempt amount of the same value; if this is exceeded, the full amount is subject to long-term care insurance contributions.

-The introduction of the exemption has brought noticeable financial relief for many pensioners.
-Nevertheless, a thorough review of the individual situation is essential.
+The introduction of the allowance has brought noticeable financial relief for many pensioners.
+Nevertheless, a thorough examination of the individual situation is essential.

 Strategies for Reducing Contribution Burden

 There are several approaches to minimise the burden of health insurance contributions on direct insurance policies.
-One option is to continue the policy privately if the employer is no longer the policyholder.
-If you become the policyholder yourself and pay the contributions, at least for this privately accumulated part, the obligation to contribute later ceases.
-Ideally, this should happen before the payout phase.
+One option is to continue the contract privately if the employer is no longer the policyholder.
+If you become the policyholder and pay the contributions, this privately saved part will at least be exempt from contributions later.
+This should ideally be done before the payout phase.
 An early transfer of the policyholder can be crucial here.
-For contracts under Section 40b of the Income Tax Act (EStG), where contributions have already been paid during the accumulation phase, the renewed burden is particularly annoying.
-Here, an examination of converting into a contract under Section 3, No. 63 EStG could be worthwhile.
+For contracts under Section 40b of the Income Tax Act (EStG), where contributions were already paid during the accumulation phase, the renewed burden is particularly annoying.
+Here, it may be worthwhile to consider converting it into a contract under Section Three Number 63 of the EStG.
 It is advisable to inform yourself about the possibilities of tax deductibility.
-Consulting with experts can help you find the best solution for your individual situation.
+Consulting with experts can assist in finding the best solution for your individual situation.

 • Capital payout: Distribution over 120 months for contribution calculation.

-• Monthly pension: Direct contribution on the part exceeding the exemption threshold.
+• Monthly pension: Direct contribution for the portion exceeding the exemption threshold.

-• Exemption threshold: Applies to both payout methods for compulsory insured persons.
+• Exemption threshold: Applies to both payout forms for statutory insured individuals.

-• Nursing care insurance: Observe the free limit, otherwise full contributions apply.
+• Nursing care insurance: Respect the free limit, otherwise full contribution.

 • Privately insured: No health insurance contributions on the payout.

-The long-term financial impacts of both options should be carefully compared.
+The long-term financial implications of both options should be carefully compared.

-To minimize the burden of health insurance contributions, there are several expert tips.
-Our expert tip: Check early on if it is possible to transfer the insurance policyholder status to you as an employee if you continue to pay contributions privately.
-This can exempt the privately funded portion from the contribution obligation.
-For old contracts (concluded before 2005), different regulations may apply, so a thorough review is essential here.
-Have the profitability of your direct insurance critically examined, especially if it is a contract according to paragraph 40b EStG.
+To minimize the burden of health insurance contributions, there are several expert tips available.
+Our expert tip: Check early on whether transferring the policyholder status to you as an employee is possible, if you continue to pay contributions privately.
+This can exempt the privately financed portion from mandatory contributions.
+For older contracts (concluded before 2005), other regulations may apply, so a thorough review is essential here.
+Critically assess the profitability of your direct insurance, especially if it is a contract under Section 40b of the German Income Tax Act.
 Professional advice can help save up to twenty percent of contributions.
-Also, clarify whether you may already be paying the maximum contribution to statutory health insurance; in this case, no additional contributions would be incurred on the direct insurance.
-Inform yourself about the possibility of taking company pension schemes with you.
+Also, clarify whether you may already be paying the maximum contribution to statutory health insurance; in such a case, no additional contributions would be due on the direct insurance.
+Find out about the possibility of taking company retirement provision with you.
 Forward-looking planning is the key to optimization.

 Common mistakes and how to avoid them

-A common mistake is engaging with the topic of health insurance contributions too late.
-Many insured individuals are confronted with the deductions only shortly before or at the onset of retirement, when there is little room for maneuver.
-Another mistake is assuming that one-time capital payouts are exempt from contributions; this has not been the case since 2004.
-Not checking the health insurance contribution notices can also lead to financial disadvantages.
+A common mistake is dealing with the topic of health insurance contributions too late.
+Many insured individuals only confront these deductions shortly before or upon retirement, when there is little room for manoeuvre.
+Another misconception is assuming that one-off capital payouts are contribution-free; this hasn't been the case since 2004.
+Failing to check the health insurance contribution notices can also lead to financial disadvantages.
 Do not underestimate the complexity of the regulations.
-It is also a misconception to believe that the allowance applies individually to each occupational pension; it is only granted once against the total of all pension benefits.
-Confusing the allowance (health insurance) with the exemption limit (long-term care insurance) can lead to false expectations.
-Also, clarify whether a Riester pension requires health insurance contributions.
+It is also a mistake to believe that the tax allowance applies individually to each company pension; it is granted only once on the total of all pension benefits.
+Confusing the tax allowance (health insurance) with the exemption threshold (long-term care insurance) can lead to false expectations.
+Also, clarify whether health insurance has to be paid on a Riester pension.

-• Getting information on contribution obligations too late.
+• Getting information about contribution obligations too late.

-• Assuming the exemption of capital payouts from contributions.
+• Assuming the contribution-free status of capital payouts.

 • Not checking health insurance notices.

-• Misinterpretation of the allowance when having multiple occupational pensions.
+• Misinterpreting the tax allowance for multiple company pensions.

-• Ignorance about the differences between an allowance and an exemption limit.
+• Not knowing the differences between tax allowance and exemption threshold.

-An active approach and well-informed decisions protect against unpleasant surprises.
+A proactive approach and good information can protect against unpleasant surprises.

 FAQ